 Do They Have a Kill Switch System?

 If you are depending on your VPN to keep your activities even mildly anonymous, you need some sense of security that the VPN isn’t just going to go down and dump all your traffic out into the regular internet.
-What you want is tool known as a “kill switch system”.
+What you want is a tool known as a “kill switch system”.
 Good VPN providers have a kill switch system in place such that if the VPN connection fails for any reason it automatically locks down the connection so that the computer doesn’t default to using the open and unsecured internet connection.

 At this point, your head might be understandably spinning at the thought of all the homework you’ve got ahead of you.
 We understand that selecting a VPN service can be a daunting task and that even armed with the questions we outlined above you’re just not sure where to turn.

-We’re more than happy to help cut through all the jargon and ad copy to help get the bottom of things and, to that end, we’ve selected three VPN service providers that we have direct personal experience with and that meet our VPN selection criteria.
+We’re more than happy to help cut through all the jargon and ad copy to help get to the bottom of things and, to that end, we’ve selected our favorite VPN service providers that we have direct personal experience with and that meet our VPN selection criteria.
 In addition to meeting our outlined criteria (and exceeding our expectations for quality of service and ease of use) all of our recommendations here have been in service for years and have remained highly rated and recommended throughout that time.

 For an up-to-date list of our favorite VPNs and a detailed explanation of why they’re the best options—and which you should pick for your use case—see our guide to the best VPNs.